 What Makes Kajabi Different than Other Providers?

 The two features that set Kajabi apart from all other platforms are:

 - It is the only all-in-one platform with no need for 3rd party tools.

 - It has a major focus on sales and marketing tools.
-This includes it’s own built-in email management, sales funnel builder, and marketing automations.
+This includes its own built-in email management, sales funnel builder, and marketing automation.

 My pick for best plan is the Growth plan for $199/month.
 The Pro Plan comes with integrated email, a sales funnel builder, marketing automations, and affiliate tools to help you sell your course.